rohankthakur/rohankthakur.github.io/_posts/2024-04-16-hoopoe-on-a-roll.md

 This is from an early morning walk, looking for birds and some birdy action.

-At a local park, I spot this hoopoe (*Upupa epops*) which seemed pretty hungry and was moving around rapidly, checking the grassy lawn for something to eat.
+At a local park, I spot this Common Hoopoe (*Upupa epops*) which seemed pretty hungry and was moving around rapidly, checking the grassy lawn for something to eat.

 ## The Equipment